Vizzuality/vizzuality/content/projects/resilience-atlas.md

 title:       Resilience Atlas
 short_title: Resilience Atlas
 summary:     Map the route to resilient livelihoods
-description: “Find the most vulnerable people in the world and how they adapt to stresses and shocks”
+description: "“Find the most vulnerable people in the world and how they adapt to stresses and shocks”"
 fb_title:    Map out resilient livelihoods
 fb_description: "Analyse variations in resilience and vulnerability around the world using interactive maps"
 link:        http://www.resilienceatlas.org